AurelianSpodarec/luavel.com/README.md

 ### Methods

 [`table.insert()`](#table.insert)
-Adds one or more elements to the table.
+Adds one element to the table.

 [`table.remove()`](#table.remove)
-Removed one or more elements from the table.
+Removed one element from the table.

 [`table.concat()`](#table.concat)
 Returns a new table that is the calling table with other table(s).